Skip to main content

 3. Goal-Based Termination

-When the focused action can determine the workflow’s goal is met:
+When the focused action can determine the workflow’s goal is met and you have explicitly granted it permission to stop the run:

 "Use focused_action to check if the patient's appointment has been confirmed.